A quick over of the UK debt numbers

 *source of UK statistics

-Debt in the UK seems to be on the rise due to multiple factors including, Covid-19, job losses, wage stagnation, increasing costs including cost of living and rising housing costs for the ever increasing section of the population that is in the rental sector.
+Debt in the UK seems to be on the rise due to multiple factors including, Covid-19, job losses, wage stagnation, increasing costs including the cost of living, and rising housing costs for the ever-increasing section of the population that is in the rental sector.

-Many creditors are experiencing increasing issues around non payment and delayed payments and the Find UK People® debtor tracing service can help to locate where a debtor has moved to to so a creditor can start any debt collections or litigation stage.
+Many creditors are experiencing increasing issues around non-payment and delayed payments and the Find UK People® debtor tracing service can help to locate where a debtor has moved to so a creditor can start any debt collections or litigation stage.

 Get 20% off with discount code BUY20 – Claim it now